amcginlay/concourse-getting-started/gcp/README.md

 ### Setup environment variables

-Specify your DOMAIN_NAME, SUBDOMAIN_NAME, FQDN, the intended route for Concourse and PROJECT_ID:
+Specify a bunch of variables:
 ```
 #########################################################################################
 # !!!
 YOU NEED TO MAKE VALUE CHANGES HERE !!!
 #########################################################################################

 CC_DOMAIN_NAME=gcp.pivotaledu.io # ... or whatever you have registered for your group
 CC_SUBDOMAIN_NAME=cls99env99     # ... or some ID for your environment within DOMAIN_NAME
 #########################################################################################

 CC_FQDN=${CC_SUBDOMAIN_NAME}.${CC_DOMAIN_NAME}

-CC_APP_ROUTE=concourse.${CC_FQDN}
+CC_APP_ROUTE=concourse.${CC_FQDN} # <--- where we expect to locate our Concourse instance

 CC_PROJECT_ID=$(gcloud config get-value core/project)
 CC_REGION=$(gcloud config get-value compute/region)
 ```

-Check these variables look as you would expect:
+Check the above variables assignments look as you would expect:
 ```
 set | grep '^CC_'
 ```

 ### Configure DNS at domain level

-Run the following `host` check if your environment can be reached from the internet
+Run the following `host` check if your environment can be reached externally
 ```
 if host ${CC_FQDN}; then echo SUCCESS; else echo FAIL; fi
 ```

 If the above command yields **SUCCESS**, we're done configuring DNS for now and you should skip to the next section.

-If the above command yields **FAIL**, you should first check to see that the hosted zone (Cloud DNS) for `${DOMAIN_NAME}` includes an "A" type Record Set for `${FQDN}` which specifies **ALL** the Google DNS servers.
+If the above command yields **FAIL**, you should first check to see that the hosted zone (Cloud DNS) for `CC_DOMAIN_NAME` includes an "A" type Record Set for `CC_FQDN` which specifies **ALL** the Google DNS servers.
 If not, you should add one.
 Assuming your DNS configuration is done in GCP, the required sequence of commands could look something like this:
 ```
 #########################################################################################
 # !!!
 YOU NEED TO MAKE VALUE CHANGES HERE !!!